everpress-co/local-google-fonts/README.md

 ### My fonts do not show up on the settings page, what can I do?

 Fonts are discovered once they are used.
-Try to browser your front end first and get back to the settings page.
+Try to browse your front end first and get back to the settings page.

 ### My fonts are not replaced, what can I do?

-The plugin currently only checks fonts embedded via `wp_enqueue_style` if you use Google fonts via `@import` you have to change that first.
+The plugin currently only checks fonts embedded via [`wp_enqueue_style`](https://developer.wordpress.org/reference/functions/wp_enqueue_style/) if you use Google fonts via `@import` you have to change that first.

 ## Changelog